 We are committed to providing effective and compassionate legal representation and to answer all questions regarding your claim.

 We offer fully transparent no win/no fee arrangements.
 Our fees are based on the work we do, not a percentage of your compensation sum.
 Generally we recover most if not all of our fees from the liable insurer when your matter is resolved.
-In certain matters, we charge a percentage-based uplift to our fees upon achieving a successful outcome for you.

 If you are a driver, passenger or pedestrian who is injured in a collision with a motor vehicle in the ACT, and the collision is caused by the negligent driving of a motor vehicle, then you may be entitled to compensation.